radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Implementations SHOULD have configurable limits on the number of open connections.
 When this maximum is reached and a new session is started, the server MUST either drop an old session in order to open the new one or not create a new session.

-The close notification of (D)TLS or underlying connections are not fully reliable, or they might be unnecessarily kept alive by heartbeat or watchdog traffic, occupying resources.
+The close notification of (D)TLS or underlying connections are not fully reliable, or connections might be unnecessarily kept alive by heartbeat or watchdog traffic, occupying resources.
 Therefore, both RADIUS/(D)TLS clients and servers MAY close connections after they have been idle for some time (no traffic except application layer watchdog).
-This idle timeout SHOULD be configurable within reasonable limits and SHOULD allow to disable idle timeout completely.
+This idle timeout SHOULD be configurable within reasonable limits and it SHOULD be possible to disable idle timeouts completely.

 On the server side, this mostly helps avoid resource exhaustion.
 For clients, proactively closing sessions can also help mitigate situations where watchdog mechanisms are unavailable or fail to detect non-functional connections.
 Some scenarios or RADIUS protocol extensions could also require that a connection be kept open at all times, so clients MAY immediately re-open the connection.
 These scenarios could be related to monitoring the infrastructure or to allow the server to proactively send packets to the clients without a preceding request.